This article will guide you on:

 3. Click Yes, Delete! to confirm the delete action.
 Please note, this action can not be undone and the deleted assignment cannot be recovered.

 You can also delete an assignment from its expanded view by clicking on the Gear(...) icon and selecting Delete Assignment option from the drop-down menu.

-Parents can have access to all the assignments that are shared with their child when they have access to their gradebook.
-As an instructor, you can restrict this access by choosing to show or not show an assignment to parents in their child's gradebook.
+Parents can have access to the assignments that are shared with their child when they have access to their gradebook as per the site configuration.
+As an instructor, you can restrict this access at the assignment level by choosing to show or not show an assignment to parents in their child's gradebook.
 Let's see how you can do this:

 3. Under Make visible to parents setting, tick to enable Score and comments.

 4. Once you tick this checkbox, then the score, any assessed rubric criteria, and comments on the current attempt (i.e. considered for grading) will be made visible to the parent(s) when they access their child's gradebook.

 - A parent will be able to view the score / comment(s) for an assignment only when the instructor publishes them for the learner to see.

 - Even if the score/comments are not published, as long as the setting is ticked, the assessment will be visible with the title and weightage to the parents.

 - If the Score and comments setting is unticked, the assessment will not be visible to parents when they access their child's gradebook.

 5. Once you have enabled the Score and comments setting, you will be able to see a subsetting - Submissions.
 Ticking and enabling it will allow parents to view the actual attempt made by the learner along with any attached file.
 This view will be similar to how learner view their own attempts/records.
 Although, parents would not be able to add comments to the learner attempt/record.